ldc-developers/ldc/readme.txt

 only Linux is tested so use the command: 'premake --target gnu' to generate a Makefile, then just type 'make'.

-You need LLVM 2.1 which is not yet released, so LLVM from SVN is required.
+You need LLVM 2.2.
+Get it from the LLVM website.
-Current development has been done against the 20070814 revision, newer will probably work, later probably wont...

-Many thing are still not implemented.
 For more information visit the website: http://www.dsource.org/projects/llvmdc

 [1] http://www.digitalmars.com/d